Once in a Lifetime (Talking Heads song): Music video

 In the music video, David Byrne dances erratically over footage of religious rituals, dressed in a suit, bowtie and glasses.

 In the "Once in a Lifetime" music video, Byrne appears in a large, empty white room, dressed in a suit, bowtie and glasses.
 In the background, inserted via bluescreen, footage of religious rituals or multiple Byrnes appears.
 Byrne dances erratically, imitating the movements of the rituals and moving in "spasmic" full-body contortions.
 At the end of the video, a "normal" version of Byrne appears in a black room, dressed in a white open-collared shirt without glasses.

 The video was directed by Byrne and Toni Basil and choreographed by Basil.
-They studied archive footage of rituals by groups including African tribes, Japanese sects, people in trances, and evangelists such as Ernest Angley.
+They studied archive footage of rituals by groups including African tribes, Japanese sects, people in trances, and Christian evangelists such as Ernest Angley.
 Byrne said he studied "the general phenomenon of religious ectsasy" and derived movements from them, making them into "a sort of spastic dance".
 According to Basil, "David kind of choreographed himself.
 I set up the camera, put him in front of it, and asked him to absorb those ideas.
 Then I left the room so he could be alone with himself ...
 I just helped to stylize his moves a little."

 To emphasize Byrne's jerky movements, Basil used an "old-fashioned" zoom lens.
 The video was made on a low budget; Basil described it as "about as low-tech as you could get and still be broadcastable".
 Byrne wanted it to be a standalone artwork and to serve as more than a promotional product.

 Release

 In 1981, "Once in a Lifetime" reached on the Dutch Top 40 in February and on the UK singles chart in March.
 In the UK, it was certified silver in January 2018, gold in April 2021, and platinum in December 2023.
 At the beginning of the COVID-19 lockdowns in the US, "Once in a Lifetime" reached number 10 on Rock Digital Song Sales.

 A 12-inch promotional dance club mix was released in October 1984.
-A live version, taken from the 1984 concert film Stop Making Sense, reached number 91 on the US Billboard Hot 100 in 1986.
-An early version, "Right Start", was released on the 2006 Remain in Light reissue.
+A live version, taken from the 1984 concert film Stop Making Sense, reached number 91 on the US.
+Billboard Hot 100 in 1986.
+An early version, "Right Start", was released on the 2006 reissue of Remain in Light.